nothirst/TICoreDataSync/README.markdown

 There is currently no automated functionality to remove the entire sync data directory from a remote service, nor is it yet possible to remove a client's files from synchronizing an entire application.
 These tasks will be added soon.

 ##Recent Changes <a name="recentchanges"></a>

+* **2012-Oct-29**

+    The framework has undergone some significant changes since April including:
+    * The framework now uses `NSPrivateQueueConcurencyType` for the background managed object context to which it applies sync changes.
+As such your application must supply a managed object context that is instantiated as either `NSMainQueueConcurrencyType` or `NSPrivateQueueConcurrencyType`.
+    * Due to the new MOC concurrency type the project now has a minimum deployment version of OS X 10.7 and iOS 5.1.
+    * The framework now provides static libraries for both Mac and iOS.
+Your project should now include the static library project as a dependency instead of adding the TICDS files to your project directly.

 * **2012-Apr-26**